Halloween II (2009 film): Plot

-During his time in Smith's Grove Sanitarium, a young Michael Myers is visited by his mother Deborah who gives him a white horse statuette as a gift.
+In a flashback during his time at Smith's Grove Sanitarium, a young Michael Myers is visited by his mother Deborah who gives him a white toy horse as a gift.

-Fifteen years later, Laurie Strode is wandering around in shock after having shot an older Michael.
-Sheriff Lee Brackett finds Laurie and takes her to the hospital.
-Meanwhile, the paramedics pick up Annie Brackett and Michael's psychiatrist Dr. Sam Loomis, who survived being attacked by Michael, and also take them to the hospital.
-Michael's body is taken in another ambulance.
-When the driver has a traffic accident, Michael awakens and escapes, killing a paramedic injured in the accident.
+Fifteen years later, Laurie Strode is wandering around the town of Haddonfield in shock after having shot Michael.
+Sheriff Lee Brackett finds Laurie and quickly rushes her to the hospital.
+Meanwhile, paramedics pick up Annie Brackett and Michael's old psychiatrist Dr. Sam Loomis, who survived the attack.
+Michael's body is transported by another ambulance, but he mysteriously awakens and kills the paramedic after a traffic collision.
+Michael then appears at the hospital, murdering several nurses and a security guard in order to find Laurie, who escapes the facility.

 One year later, Laurie is now living with the Bracketts.
 Michael has been missing and is presumed dead.
-While Laurie deals with her trauma, Dr. Loomis has chosen to turn the event into an opportunity to write another book.
-Elsewhere, Michael, who is still alive and living as a drifter, has been having visions of his mother's ghost and a younger version of himself, who instruct him to reunite with Laurie.
+While Laurie deals with her trauma in therapy, Dr. Loomis has turned the event into an opportunity to profit off another book.
+Meanwhile, Michael, who is still alive and living as a drifter, has been having visions of his mother's ghost, instructing him to reunite with Laurie.
 Michael arrives at a farm and kills the owners before he sets off for Haddonfield.
-As Michael travels to Haddonfield, Laurie begins having hallucinations that mirrored Michael's past.
-Her hallucinations also begin to include her acting out Michael's murders.
-Meanwhile, Loomis goes on tour to promote his new book, only to be criticized by the public, who blame him for Michael's actions and for exploiting the deaths of Michael's victims.
-When Loomis' book is released, Laurie discovers that she is really Angel Myers, Michael's long-lost sister.
+As Michael makes way to Haddonfield, Laurie starts having hallucinations that are connected to Michael.
+Meanwhile, Loomis goes on tour to promote his new book, only to be criticized by the public, who blame him for the actions of Michael and for exploiting the deaths of the victims.

+When Loomis' book is released, Laurie discovers that she is actually Angel Myers, Michael's long-lost baby sister.
 She goes to a Halloween party with her co-workers, Mya and Harley, to escape how she is feeling.

-Michael appears at the party and kills Harley, then goes to the Brackett house and fatally wounds Annie.
-When Laurie and Mya return to the house, they find Annie, who dies in Laurie's arms.
-Michael kills Mya and then comes after Laurie, who manages to escape.
+Michael appears at the party and kills Harley, then goes to the Brackett home where he fatally wounds Annie.
+As Laurie and Mya return to the house, they find a bloody Annie, who dies in Laurie's arms.
+Michael then kills Mya and comes after Laurie, who manages to quickly escape.
 Sheriff Brackett arrives home and finds his daughter dead.
-Laurie flags down a car, but Michael kills the driver and flips the car over with Laurie still inside.
-Michael then takes the unconscious Laurie to an abandoned shed.
-Laurie awakens to her hallucinations with Deborah, seen by both her and Michael, who asks for her to call her "mommy".
+Laurie flags down a car, but Michael kills the driver and flips the vehicle over with Laurie still inside.
+Michael then takes the unconscious Laurie to an abandoned shack, where she is awakened by visions of the Myers Mother, seen by both her and Michael.